How to Build the Most Effective Lead Magnet for Agency

 Offer a mini 3-day course to warm up your prospects by engaging them repeatedly over the next couple of days once they have given their contact information to you.

 Give step-by-step instructions on how-to’s and make your offering more sticky by providing your prospects with tactical information.

 Guide your prospect’s perspectives by exciting your thought leadership in the industry and increase chances of a prospect wanting to interest with you for more guidance and mentorship.

 With rightly designed lead magnets, you will have provided something of immense and immediate value to a prospect, and they will readily give up their contact information in exchange.
 Having a contact address, a phone number, even an email id, is crucial because that is the only way you get a chance to interact and engage, eventually persuading your prospects and turning them into customers.
 A visitor opting-in to your offer is more likely to consider you for hiring than a casual website browser, which is why lead magnets are a great tool in generating high-quality leads.

-RoboAuditor is the only tool which fulfills all the characteristics needed for creating a powerful lead magnet and generates high-quality of leads for an agency.
+RoboAuditor is the lead capture site audit which fulfils all the characteristics needed for creating a powerful lead magnet and generates high-quality leads for an agency.
 Want to know how it works?
 Talk to us to know more.

 RoboAuditor is an Embeddable SEO Audit tool which generates 4X more leads with the traffic you already have.

 Try our other product – Keyword Rank Checker.
 You can easily get google keyword rankings for any website in just a couple of clicks.